Self-Speculative Masked Diffusions: Discussion

 \section{Discussion}

 We presented self-speculative masked diffusions, a novel architecture and sampling scheme for MDMs that reduces the number of network forward passes required for a given sample quality compared to standard MDM approaches.
-On a variety of datasets, from text to protein sequences, our method consistently improves computational efficiency, reducing the number of network evaluations by up to ~$2 \times$ compared to MDMs.
+On a variety of datasets, from text to protein sequences, our method consistently improves computational efficiency, reducing the number of network evaluations by up to ~$2 \times$ compared to MDMs while adding only a negligible computational overhead (a 0.98\% increase in FLOPs in standard settings).
 Further work could explore the natural combination of our method with compute-intensive inference-scaling techniques, such as re-masking corrector steps, in order to reach a new level of model reasoning capability for a fixed compute budget.

 This appendix is organized as follows.
 In Section \ref{sec:attention_mech_illus}, we present an illustration of the different attention mechanisms considered in this paper.
 Section \ref{sec:apdx_full_sampling_algo} details the complete speculative sampling algorithm, including the windowing technique used in our experiments.
 Section \ref{sec:apdx_proofs} then provides proofs for all of our propositions, deriving the likelihood of our model when sampled using Algorithm \ref{alg:mask_speculative_sampling} and deriving the distribution over the number of rejection steps within Algorithm \ref{alg:mask_speculative_sampling}.
 In Section \ref{apdx:window_functions} we discuss choices for the window function used during sampling including the derivation of a cosine style window.
+In Section \ref{sec:flop_analysis} we provide a FLOP analysis of the additional overhead of our self-speculative architecture and in Section \ref{sec:hyperparam_influence} we discuss the influence of hyperparameters on our method.
 Finally, details for all of our experiments are provided in Section \ref{sec:experimental_details}.